jdi-docs/jdi-dark/source/includes/_tutorial.md

 JDI dark consist of next packages:

- - annotations
+ - annotations - contains annotations that can be used in project
- - logger
+ - logger - contains classes which implements JDI DARK logging
- - requests
+ - requests - contains classes which implements JDI sending requests, error handling and initialization of service
- - response
+ - response - contains classes which used for perfomance testing
- - performance
+ - performance - contains of classes which implements JDI DARK logging